Richard Lamm: Colorado House of Representatives

-In 1964 he was elected to the Colorado House of Representatives as a Democrat from Denver.
+In 1964, he was elected to the Colorado House of Representatives as a member of the Democratic Party.
 In 1967, he drafted and succeeded in passing the nation's first liberalized abortion law.
 He was an early leader of the environmental movement, and was President of the First National Conference on Population and the Environment.

 In 1972, as a member of the Colorado General Assembly, Lamm led the movement against Denver's hosting of the 1976 Winter Olympics, as part of a group known as Citizens for Colorado's Future (CCF).
 Denver had already been awarded the games, but the movement succeeded in cutting off public funding for the games, forcing the city to cancel its hosting.
 Innsbruck, Austria then replaced Denver as the host.
 Lamm's successful effort made him known statewide.